gesiscss/orc/README.md

 ### [ORC Site](/orc_site)

-A micro app to serve ORC templates and to host the gallery.
+An app to serve ORC project base pages, such as home, shibboleth login, about...